 The Correlation Between pH Levels and TDS Levels

-Total Dissolved Solids (TDS) correlate positively with conductivity and affect pH.
-This means that the higher the TDS, the higher the conductivity and the lower the pH, towards acidity.
-Furthermore, in the presence of dissolved solids, the taste of the water may evidently change.
+Furthermore, the taste of the water may change in the presence of dissolved solids.
 By standard, surface water has a pH value between 6.5 and 8.5, while groundwater typically has a pH between 6.0 and 8.5.
-However, still, the water source can differ from one source to another.
+However, the water source can still differ from one source to another.

 Guidelines for pH: Canada Vs. United States